welcome-to-the-sunny-side/welcome-to-the-sunny-side.github.io/_otherposts/2024-08-20-When-your-waifu-doesnt-talk-back.md

 What I am interested in, are the problems that arise when $m$ tries to have stable long-term relations with $c(f)$, with $f$ being an AI female.

 I won't go into too much detail here, and just try to give a high-level overview.
-Problems with AI relations are going to be fundamental and stem from way $m$ constructs $c(f)$.
+Problems with AI relations are going to be fundamental and stem from the way $m$ constructs $c(f)$.
 These are going to be much harder to solve, if they can be solved at all.

 As I mentioned earlier, $m$ constructs $c(f)$ with a significant influence from already acquired knowledge.
 Essentially, the relational framework in $m$'s mind (how $m$ defines a relation, what he considers important in a relation, what he expects from a relation) is going to be incompatible with the capabilities and limitations of the AI female.
 This is obviously because the relational framework drilled into his mind would optimize the functioning of $r(m, f)$, which is defined for corporeal females.